Iki-jime, Seafood By Vue

 First things first, let’s save you some embarrassment.
 It’s pronounced ‘icky jimmy’, and it refers to a Japanese sustainable fishing practice, where the fish are line-caught and humanely killed.
 You wouldn’t expect anything less from Shannon Bennett, Melbourne’s unofficial king of ethical, sustainable eating.

 That’s where the similarities end.
 The new fit-out is nothing like the airy Euro-bistro.
-This thing is pure sex: matte black finishes, muted leather couches, dirty mood lighting and blacked out windows.
+Expect matte black finishes, muted leather couches, dirty mood lighting and blacked-out windows.
 A few pops of liquid neon here and there.
 It looks like a cross between uptown New York and a Shinjuku whisky den.

 Turn right and you’ll find yourself in the restaurant, complete with open kitchen and (very intimate) chef’s table.
 Turn left and you’ve got the bar—our new favourite date venue—plus an al fresco courtyard just crying out for summer.